DataDog/hiring-engineers/answers.md

 sudo datadog-agent status            # check agent came up properly
 ```
 ![hosttags](images/hosttags1.png)
+Screenshot with host tags
 <br>

-Qn: Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+Q: Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 1. Install and config Mongo on host
 ```sh